 Face masks and physical distancing will be required at the work sites, to the extent possible.
 Volunteers teaching conversational English should bring with them transparent masks, such as ClearMask™ which permit natural, empathetic communication and eliminates barriers of cloth masks.
 Physical distancing will be enforced during meals and team meetings.
 When maintaining physical distance is necessary but not possible, face masks will be mandatory.

-In light of new travel guidelines by the CDC, we plan to re-open some of our service programs on a limited basis in June, 2021.
+In light of new travel guidelines by the CDC, we have resumed some of our service programs on a limited basis.
 Our office remains open to respond to questions and to accept your registrations for 2021 and 2022 dates.

 We’ve taken a “cautious and conscientious” approach in scheduling volunteers to return to our partner communities.
 Therefore, we are examining each service program resumption on a case-by-case basis.
 Our primary concern is protecting the health and safety of our generous volunteers and the local children and families we serve.
 Partner communities have vaccination requirements as noted below.
 Some countries may allow unvaccinated children under 12 to accompany their vaccinated parents.
 U.S. citizens considering traveling abroad should review the US State Department Travel Advisory for their destination(s).